fash33/Internet-Usage-Behavior/README.md

 #Internet-Usage-Behavior

-##An analysis on the internet usage behavior of Bangladesh
+##An analysis on the internet usagebehavior of Bangladesh

 Sample contains of 50 participants